 Yes, Ozempic needs to be refrigerated.
 Store your new, unused Ozempic pens in the refrigerator between 2°C to 8°C (36°F to 46°F) until the expiration date.

 Do not freeze Ozempic and do not use it if it freezes.
-Also, keep it away from the heat and out of the light.
-Do not store Ozempic near the cooling element in your refrigerator.
+Also, keep it away from heat and out of the light.
+Do not store Ozempic near the cooling element in your refrigerator (or it may freeze).

 Do not share your Ozempic pen with anyone and use a new needle every time you inject.